cpe200-158-sec1/week-3/Lab/Lab301/README.md

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?

+Not Same
-Yeah Same because Case#1 use copy Constructors And Case#2 use Equals(=) mathod it have same process  case#1   put r3's value to r7 by Constructors
+it have same process but  case#1   create new Constructors
-					  case#2   put r3's value to r7 by =
+					       case#2   put val to Fraction obj dont make new Fracton

 ## Expected Output: